venice1200/TapClock/v0.5.7/README.md

 * SSD1306Ascii, OLED library, search for “greiman/SSD1306Ascii” at Github

 Upload
-* If TapClock runs you can upload code to the MCU only if the clock is awaken, so shake it :slight_smile:
+* If TapClock runs you can upload code to the MCU only if the clock is awaken, so shake it :-)

 Hints
 * The Sketch needs MPU calibrating values which you can create with the WatchX_IMU_Zero_0x69.ino sketch avalible at my Github Repo.